-During the operational phase of the power station internal audits will be undertaken in order to identify actual and potential non-conformances that may indicate, or lead to, a breach of legislative requirements.
+Internal audits will be undertaken in order to identify actual and potential non-conformances that may indicate, or lead to, a breach of legislative requirements.
 This will form part of the compliance tracking program.

-An internal audit will be conducted annually at a minimum, and may be tactical in nature focussing on a particular element and management plan, or an audit of the environmental management system components.
+An internal audit will be conducted annually at a minimum, in accordance with the Environmental Audit Schedule and may be tactical in nature focussing on a particular element and management plan, or an audit of the environmental management system components.
 Audits focussing on the environmental management system will use the standard ISO14001 as a guide to identify whether the Colongra environmental management practices are being maintained in accordance with ISO14001 requirements.
-Findings and recommendations will be reported and tracked as actions in the Snowy Hydro incident management system.
+Findings and recommendations will be reported and tracked as actions in the Snowy Hydro Event Management system.